2020 TLA Elections

 The Texas Library Association elects leaders at the beginning of each year.
-In 2019, members will elect a president-elect and a representative-at-large to serve on the Executive Board, and many board positions at the district, division, and roundtable levels.
-To participate in TLA’s online election, units were required to have at least one of the positions on the ballot to be contested, and they had to meet TLA’s timeline.
+In 2020, members will elect a president-elect, two representatives-at-large, and a treasurer to serve on the Executive Board, and many board positions at the district, division, and roundtable levels.
+To participate in TLA’s online election, units are required to have at least one of the positions on the ballot to be contested, and they have to meet TLA’s timeline.
 Units not participating in the online election will hold their annual elections during their business meetings at conference or make alternative arrangements.

-The 2019 Election will open in February and close March 13 at 11:50pm Central Time.
+The 2020 Election will open February 18 and close March 11 at 11:50pm Central Time.
 Your participation in the election process is critical as these leaders will help set the course for the association for the coming year.
-To vote, you must be a current TLA member by January 31, 2019.
+To vote, you must be a current TLA member by January 31, 2020.

 Meet the Executive Board Candidates

 TLA asked Executive Board candidates to reply to the following question to help members get to know them.

 TLA is a member-driven association.
 How would you encourage members to engage in the activities of the association, take advantage of member services, and become an advocate for libraries at the local and state levels?